Thai jungle curry is famed for being one of the spiciest curries, my version features a little chicken, lots of vegetables & loads of chilli.

 What red curry paste do you use?

-I usually use my homemade Thai red curry paste when I am cooking for me.
+I usually use my homemade Thai red curry paste when I am cooking for myself.

 However, when I am testing recipes for my website, I always use a store-bought paste to ensure that my recipes work for the home cook.